Learning Task-Specific Strategies for Accelerated MRI: Brain tissue segmentation

-\textbf{Results} \quad We provide a quantitative comparison in \reftab{exp_skmtea} and a boxplot comparison in \reffig{knee_box}.
-Within the rectangle between each pair of methods in \reffig{knee_box}, the top number is the percentage of samples that get improved and the bottom number is the $p$-value given by the paired samples t-test.
-With an improved architecture, \tacklerecon~already outperforms the other baselines.
-Nevertheless, the segmentation-oriented method \tackleseg~achieves even better performance on both 16$\times$ and 64$\times$ accelerations. \tackleseg~also significantly outperforms SemuNet on both acceleration ratios and has a much smaller performance drop from 16$\times$ to 64$\times$ than SemuNet, indicating that the proposed approach is more robust to high acceleration ratios.
-We further provide some visual examples in \reffig{knee_examples}.
-The first row visualizes the input of the predictor by different methods, where each image is labelled by its PSNR value on the top right corner.
-The last row shows the predicted segmentation maps by different methods, where each prediction is labelled by its Dice score on the top right corner.
-The blue arrows point out the locations where \tackleseg~provides more accurate reconstructions than other reconstruction-oriented baselines.
-We also provide a zoom-in on the region that contains the segmented tissues in the second row.
+\textbf{Results} \quad We first provide a numerical comparison in \reftab{exp_oasis} and a boxplot comparison in \reffig{brain_box}.
+Within the rectangle between each pair of methods in \reffig{brain_box}, the top number is the percentage of improved samples and the bottom number is the $p$-value given by the paired samples t-test.
+With an improved architecture, \tacklerecon~significantly outperforms the other reconstruction-oriented baselines.
+Nevertheless, \tackleseg~still outperforms \tacklerecon~under both accelerations with significant $p$-values, highlighting the benefit of task-specific training.
+Compared to SemuNet \cite{wang2021one}, \tackleseg~learns better segmentation strategies for both acceleration ratios and is more robust to high acceleration.
+We further provide some visual examples in \reffig{brain_examples}, visualizing the input and output of the predictor across different methods.
+The zoom-in regions highlight a location where the segmentation prediction of \tackleseg~outperforms other baselines.
+Specifically, \tackleseg~more accurately predicts the outline of the white matter (in yellow) than other methods.
+Such an improvement leads to more precise estimation of the thickness of the cortex (in orange), an important task for studying human cognition and neurodegeneration \cite{apostolova2007brain}.